Bridge loan: Regulation

 Bridging loans secured by first charge against a property in which the borrower or a close family member will reside are considered regulated mortgage contracts, and are therefore regulated by the Financial Conduct Authority (FCA).
 Bridging loans sold to landlords and property developers are generally not regulated; however, if the occupant of the rental property against which the loan is secured is or will be a close family member of the borrower, FCA regulation will still apply.

-An exception currently exists in the case of mixed-use properties, where the borrower or a close relative will occupy less than 40% of the property.
-In March 2016, however, the UK will be forced to bring its existing legislation in line with that of Europe, under the pan-European Mortgage Credit Directive (MCD).
-As the MCD does not recognise usage thresholds when defining a regulated contract, it is currently unclear whether the ‘40% rule’ will continue to apply.
+An exception exists in the case of mixed-use properties, where the borrower or a close relative will occupy less than 40% of the property.
+On 21 March 2016, the UK implemented the pan-European Mortgage Credit Directive (MCD).
+Under the FCA's final rules, the 40% threshold was retained as the test for a regulated mortgage contract, so the ‘40% rule’ continues to apply to bridging loans secured on mixed-use properties.